input-output-hk/iogx/doc/options.md

 The `src` and `inputMap` arguments can be omitted and will default to the values in the example above.

-You should use `flake.variants` to provide support for profiling, different GHC versions, an any other additional configuration.
+You should use `flake.variants` to provide support for profiling, different GHC versions, and any other additional configuration.

-The variants will be available as `cabalProject.projectVariant.<name>`, and they will all contain the `iogx` overlay.
+The variants will be available as `cabalProject.projectVariant.<flake-variant-name>`, and they will also contain the `iogx` overlay.

 See [`mkProject.<out>.iogx`](#mkprojectoutiogx) for more details.